 Due to the heavy loads placed on the wing of an aircraft, and the fluctuating nature of the aerodynamic forces applied to it (which induce phenomena like vortex shedding and flutter), aeroplane wings vibrate during flight.
 Thankfully, systems are in place to stop these vibrations from becoming too great and damaging the wing.

 - Heavy machinery

 Machines like diggers and other earth-moving machinery which have large powerful engines and hydraulic parts are often major sources of vibration, both in terms of exposing the user to vibration and generating noise from vibrating panels etc..

 - Sound propagation

-Sound is a travelling series of vibrations at different frequencies containing data that the human ear interprets as information about the surrounding environment.
-It is generally caused by some other nearby system or surface vibrating, such as the diaphragm of a stereo, vocal chords, and car panels being buffeted by wind.
+The sound is a travelling series of vibrations at different frequencies containing data that the human ear interprets as information about the surrounding environment.
+It is generally caused by some other nearby system or surface vibrating, such as the diaphragm of a stereo, vocal cords, and car panels being buffeted by wind.

 What problems can vibration cause?

 People are subjected to vibration every day, and it is often simply not thought about.
 When a mobile phone is put into silent mode, its vibration alerts us to messages; when travelling in a car we use the vibration of the car as a form of feedback to monitor its performance; Every sound we hear is the result of something somewhere vibrating – and the sound itself is caused by the air making our eardrums vibrate!
 However, aside from these useful applications, vibration can be the cause of some serious problems with regards to health, structural damage and stability, and noise problems.